12 Incredible Landmarks in Maui, Hawaii to See

 Owned by the Maui Historical Society, the Bailey House Museum, or Hale Hōʻikeʻike at the Bailey House, is an art and history museum in Wailuku.
 Bailey House Museum specifically features exhibits on Hawaiian art and history.

 These exhibits cover pre-European Hawaiian history, Hawaiian gods, the Hawaiian royal family, and Hawaiian artists, among other topics.
-A visit to the Bailey House Museum allows you to take a look back at Maui and Hawaii's rich history.
+A visit to the Bailey House Museum allows you to look back at Hawaii's rich history.
 It's one of the must-visit Maui historical sites!

 Waianapanapa State Park is a tropical paradise that you can't miss exploring